tiagofort/ucdb/udcb_project/README.md

-# 🧠 Survey Web App – React + JavaScript + CSS
+# 🧠 KNOWLEDGE AND ATTITUDES OF MEDICAL STUDENTS REGARDING SUICIDE – React + JavaScript + CSS

 This project is a simple, lightweight survey application built using **React**, **vanilla CSS**, and **JavaScript**.
-The core purpose is to guide participants through a structured questionnaire with clear navigation and intuitive user interaction.
+**About:**
+This project was requested by the Psychology Team for studies related to suicide.
+This study aims to explore how medical students perceive the topic of suicide, identifying their level of understanding and personal attitudes toward this sensitive issue.
+The outcomes of this study may contribute to the development of future interventions aimed at healthcare professionals—especially medical students and practicing physicians—by informing strategies related to suicide awareness and prevention.

 ---